UDOOboard/IoT-Docs/docs/05_UDOO_IoT_Interface_Description/05_Triggers.md

 <img src="../img/51_triggers_add_new.PNG" alt="iot_dashboard_complete" class="img-responsive" >

-To create a new Trigger you need to select the sensor in the `If` sector from the drop down menu.
+To create a new Trigger you need to select the **Sensor** you want to check, in the `If` sector, from the drop down menu.

 Select the logic you want to set to the trigger, selecting one of the following, and set the proper value to trigger the trigger:
 * **equal to**